Langan84/bank_tech_test/README.md

 - I dissected the task, breaking it down by creating user stories and a domain model.
 - I approached the test by identifying the main objects and created classes in order of dependency.
 - I used TDD (red, green, refactor) to work through each story.
-- I followed the Single Responsibility principle.
+- I followed the Single Responsibility principle and encapsulated each class.

 ### **User Stories**